k0shk0sh/FastHub/CONTRIBUTE.md

 > I really appreciate your efforts on contributing to this project.

 # Contribute Translations

-If you have a question in mind, feel free to come our public [Slack](https://fasthub.herokuapp.com) channel.

 1. First fork the repository by clicking **Fork** button.
 1. Clone your own forked repository to your computer.